deisygysi/EVOP_2019/docs/03_Inference.md

 1. What is the significance level?
     * 0.05
 1. Results?
-    * p-value = `0.7678611`
+    * p-value = `0.8193845`

-**Interpretation**: The p-value is greater than 0.05, we cannot discard the null hypothesis, it means that we don't have enough support to say that the mean age is different among the two conditions.
+**Interpretation**: The p-value is greater than 0.05, we cannot discard the null hypothesis, it means that we don't have enough support to say that the mean age is different among the two genders
 ####  Test if two samples (with different variance) have the same mean

 Two samples, with different variance: You want to know if 2 groups with different variance have the same mean.